 1) We don’t live in the “real” world.
 We live in a model of the world we create in our minds.

-The key here is that when we interact with other people, we are “really” interacting with a model of that person we have in our head, and use the responses by the person to test and modify that model on the fly.
+The key here is that when we interact with other people, we are “really” interacting with a model of that person we have in our head.
 Sometimes, when the person’s actions do not fit the model, we are put in the awkward position of either having to change the model or ignore (or reinterpret) the response.
 We see this all the time, in which we discount what a person says or we assume some sort of occult motivation that belies the obvious one.

 This same principle applies to our entire existence, and in particular, how we view the world we live in.
-We “live” in a world model we created in our minds, and use our experience and received “facts” to test and modify that model on the fly.
-Similarly, when we have experiences that are inconsistent with that model, we are put in the same kind of awkward position.
-Of course, these models sometimes have to be tested against cold hard realities.
+We “live” in a world model we created in our minds, and use our experience and received “facts” to test and modify that model.
+When we have experiences that are inconsistent with that model, we are put in the same kind of awkward position.
+Of course, models sometimes have to be tested against cold hard realities.
 A famous example from history is the war between the Shawnee and the United States led by Tecumseh and the prophet Tenskwatawa.
-Tecumseh established a confederacy of a number of Indian Nations to oppose the westward expansion of the United States.
+Tecumseh established a confederacy of Indian Nations to oppose the westward expansion of the United States.
 Tenskwatawa claimed that he had spells that would make his fighters immune to bullets.
-It didn’t work, and the confederacy was broken at the battles of Tippecanoe and Moraviantown, which helpled usherin the War of 1812 (due in part to the US’ belief that the British had supported the Tecumseh Confederation).
+It didn’t work, and the confederacy was broken at the battles of Tippecanoe and Moraviantown, which helpled usher in the War of 1812 (due in part to the US’ belief that the British had supported the Tecumseh Confederation).

 But the benefits of these models are profound.
 Without them, the world is inchoate and incomprehensible.
 We have to balance challenges to our world views against the benefits of having a necessary way of comprehending our existence.

 Now, don’t get me wrong.
 I am not saying that reality doesn’t exist.
 I’m not a postmodernist denying the existence of ground truth.
-I’m talking about how we organize, accept, refuse to admit, and connect those ground truths, and what “truths” that are not ground truths that we choose to accept as ground truth.
+I’m talking about how we organize, accept, refuse to admit, and connect those ground truths and mix them with received “truths” that are not ground truths to form a coherent whole.